Plandome Manor, New York: Library districts

+Media

+Newspapers

+The Manhasset Press Times is the newspaper of record for the Village of Plandome Manor.
+It is part of Schneps Media.

+Other major newspapers serving Plandome Manor include Newsday, New York Post, The New York Times, and The Wall Street Journal.

+Television

+Plandome Manor is one of North Shore TV's fourteen member villages.
+North Shore TV provides Plandome Manor and the other member villages with public-access television programming, through Altice USA and Verizon Fios – the main cable television providers in the area.

 Parks and recreation

-Located within the village boundaries, taking almost a third of the village, is the private members club, Plandome Country Club.
+Located within the village boundaries – and taking almost one-third of its total territory – is the private members club, Plandome Country Club.
 The club opened in 1931 as the Plandome Golf Club.
 The owner's purchased the land from the Leeds family, which owned a nearby estate.
-They originally intended to build a major residential development but changed the plans to instead build a golf course, in part due to the Stock Market Crash in 1929.Architect Orrin Smith was responsible for designing the golf course.
+They originally intended to build a major residential development but changed the plans to instead build a golf course, in part due to the Stock Market Crash in 1929.
+Architect Orrin Smith was responsible for designing the golf course.
 The Plandome Golf Club became the Plandome Country Club in 1955.
 A major fire broke out in the clubhouse during a snowstorm during the night hours on December 23, 1958.
 The clubhouse was damaged beyond repair and was replaced with the current building around 1959.
 The new clubhouse was designed by architect Manoug Exerjian.

-Also within the village is the Nassau County-maintained Leeds Pond Preserve, which is home to the Science Museum of Long Island.
+Also within the village is Nassau County's Leeds Pond Preserve, which is home to the Science Museum of Long Island.